chimplie/the-love-geometry/devops/README.md

 Note that you have to use version [`0.0.2`](https://github.com/chimplie/debug-app/releases/tag/0.0.2).
 Do not use master or other versions of the application since they may be not properly tested or may have different behaviour.

+> ### Attention!
+>
+> In all exercises below you should never deploy the whole `docker-compose.yml`.
+It exists only for development
+> purposes.
+Instead, you should create all services (i.e. Debug App, database, Redis, et c.) independently.

 Security Requirements
 ---------------------